RameshBhat/ilionx-demo-plugin/README.md

 1. Build the plugin (see above)
 2. Copy the JAR file to your IBM Content Navigator plugins directory
-3. Restart the Content Navigator application
-4. Configure the plugin in the ICN Admin Console
+3. Configure the plugin in the ICN Admin Console

 ### OpenShift Deployment